MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

     }
     ```

-5. Select **Save** to save the indexer with the new mappings.
-6. Select **Reset** to reset the index, and confirm that you want to do this when prompted.
-You've added new fields to an already-populated index, so you'll need to reset and reindex to update the existing index records with the new field values.
-7. Select **Run** to run the updated indexer, confirming that you want to run it now when prompted.
+### Use the REST API to update the search solution

+1. Right-click the **modify-search** folder and open an integrated terminal.
+2. In the terminal pane for the **modify-search** folder, enter the following command to run the **modify-search.cmd** script, which submits the JSON definitions to the REST interface and initiates the indexing.

+    ```
+    modify-search
+    ```

-8. Close the **margies-indexer** page to return to the **Overview** page** for your Azure Cognitive Search resource, and select **Refresh** to track the progress of the indexing operation.
+3. When the script has finished, return to the **Overview** page** for your Azure Cognitive Search resource in the Azure portal and view the **Indexers** page.
+The periodically select **Refresh** to track the progress of the indexing operation.
 It may take a minute or so to complete.

     *There may be some warnings for a few documents that are too large to evaluate sentiment.
 Often sentiment analysis is performed at the page or sentence level rather than the full document; but in this case scenario, most of the documents - particularly the hotel reviews, are short enough for useful document-level sentiment scores to be evaluated.*